Isaiah Thomas Net Worth

 Isaiah Thomas Career

-The Phoenix Suns acquired Thomas in July 2014.
-In a victory over the Los Angeles Lakers in his first game with the franchise, he finished with 23 points, 3 assists, as well as 1 rebound.
-After missing eight games due to an ankle ailment, Thomas made his comeback against the Detroit Pistons in December.
-He scored a season-high 27 points in a win over the Portland Trail Blazers in January 2015, coming off the bench.
+In July 2014, Thomas was traded to the Phoenix Suns.
+In his first game with the franchise against the Los Angeles Lakers, he contributed 23 points, 3 assists, and 1 rebound.
+After missing eight games due to an ankle injury, Thomas made his comeback against the Detroit Pistons in December and scored a season-high 27 points in a win over the Portland Trail Blazers in January 2015, coming off the bench.

 Isaiah Thomas Net Worth